 There are many variables to consider when finding the most optimal routes.
-An adaptive route planner, which considers factors in real-time and adjusts routes accordingly, is what's needed these days.
+An adaptive, efficient route planner, which considers factors in real-time and adjusts routes accordingly, is what's needed these days.

 Adaptive route planners will help minimize service delays by issuing alerts to drivers in real-time, a useful feature especially when new orders need to be added to existing delivery schedules.

 Solutions must provide dispatchers with real-time information on all fleets, including accurate locations, capacity usage, and driver behavior.
 A worthy solution should also have the capability to filter information such as problem areas, customers, and key territories.

 Many businesses have more than one warehouse or distribution center, which is why a solution must be capable of supporting multiple sites and users.
 It must allow for real-time collaboration among teams in various locations.